-As part of our COVID-19 recovery, we plan to develop a thriving School Choir, consisting of pupils from Year four to year Six, a Year 3 Choir and Boys' Choir, all lead by our specialist music teacher.
+We have two thriving school choirs, a LKS2 and UKS2 choir, both lead by our specialist music teacher.
 Choir practice is held during school hours, once weekly.
 Recorder Club consists of children who play to a higher standard.
 Recorder Club practice during lunchtimes with our specialist teacher.
+Brass Club practice during lunchtimes with a class teacher, who has a specialist music background.